passbolt/passbolt_docker/README.md

 # PASSBOLT DEBIAN DOCKER CONTAINER

-ERRATUM : THIS IS A DEMO CONTAINER.
+ATTENTION : THIS IS A DEMO CONTAINER.
 DO NOT USE IT IN PRODUCTION.

 How to use it
 -------------